benzstation/CivitAi/README.md

 ## How-to-use

-Simply copy the module folder containing psd1 and psdm1 under:
+Simply copy the 'CivitAi' module's folder containing psd1 and psdm1 under:

 > '...pathTo\Documents\WindowsPowerShell\Modules'

-*Then, open a fresh PowreShell session and start using the module's functions.*
+*Then, open a fresh PowerShell session and start using the module's functions.*

 Alternatively, you can use Import-Module to load it up in your PowerShell session: